 New to the Enchanted Forest for the 2007 season were the indoor Speedway Bumper Cars and the Tiny Tune Train which travels around miniatures villages crafted by Roger's own hands.
 The latest addition to the park attractions was in 2017, a carousel

 with not only horses, but ostriches, bunnies and a pig.

-With three generations of the Tofte family working at Enchanted Forest, the tradition and creativity will be carried on for many years to come.
+With four generations of the Tofte family working at Enchanted Forest, the tradition and creativity will be carried on for many years to come.
 Enchanted Forest has plans for even more future creations.
 Roger can still be seen almost daily out working in the park.
-If you see a man in his late 80s man riding around on a moped or repairing cement, it is probably Roger!
+If you see a man in his late 90s man riding around on a moped or repairing cement, it is probably Roger!
 As Roger says, "There is no shortage of ideas, just time and money.
 We believe in attention to artistic detail.
 We want to offer our visitors something unique, with a lot of variety.
 We strive to be the hidden gem that people discover as their own special place."

 Original concept drawings by creator Roger Tofte

 Left- First vision of Enchanted Forest, Enchanted Hill in the drawing

 Right - Original concept drawing for the Challenge of Mondor